mg126e/Project_Backend/design/functional_design.md

            - `completion`: Date? (optional, when the step was completed)
        - `isInitialized`: Boolean (true if the shared goals instance has been set up for this partnership)
    - **Actions:**
-       - `createSharedGoal(userA: User, userB: User, description: String): (sharedGoalId: SharedGoal)`
+       - `createSharedGoal(users: Set<User>, description: String): (sharedGoalId: SharedGoal)`
-           - *Requires:* No active `SharedGoal` for this user pair with the same description already exists. `description` is not empty.
+           - *Requires:* No active `SharedGoal` for this set of users with the same description already exists. `description` is not empty. `users` must contain at least two users.
-           - *Effects:* Creates a new `SharedGoal` with `userA`, `userB`, and `description`; sets `isActive` to `true`; returns `sharedGoalId`.
-Multiple active shared goals are allowed for the same user pair as long as each has a unique description.
+           - *Effects:* Creates a new `SharedGoal` with the given set of users and description; sets `isActive` to `true`; returns `sharedGoalId`.
+Multiple active shared goals are allowed for the same user group as long as each has a unique description.
        - `generateSharedSteps(sharedGoal: SharedGoal, user: User): (steps: SharedStep[])`
-           - *Requires:* `sharedGoal` exists and is active; no `SharedSteps` are currently associated with this `sharedGoal`.
+           - *Requires:* `sharedGoal` exists and is active; no `SharedSteps` are currently associated with this `sharedGoal`. `user` must be a member of the shared goal's users.
            - *Effects:* Uses an internal LLM to generate step descriptions based on the shared goal's description; creates new `SharedSteps` for each; returns the array of created steps.
        - `regenerateSharedSteps(sharedGoal: SharedGoal, user: User): (steps: SharedStep[])`
-           - *Requires:* `sharedGoal` exists and is active.
+           - *Requires:* `sharedGoal` exists and is active. `user` must be a member of the shared goal's users.
            - *Effects:* Deletes all existing `SharedSteps` for the shared goal, then generates new steps as above; returns the array of new steps.
        - `addSharedStep(sharedGoal: SharedGoal, description: String, user: User): (step: SharedStep)`
-           - *Requires:* `sharedGoal` exists and is active; `description` is not empty.
+           - *Requires:* `sharedGoal` exists and is active; `description` is not empty. `user` must be a member of the shared goal's users.
            - *Effects:* Creates a new `SharedStep` for the shared goal; returns the new step.
        - `completeSharedStep(step: SharedStep, user: User): Empty`
            - *Requires:* `step` exists and does not have a completion date.
-The `SharedGoal` is active.
-Either user may complete a step.
+The `SharedGoal` is active. `user` must be a member of the shared goal's users.
            - *Effects:* Sets the completion date for the step.
        - `removeSharedStep(step: SharedStep, user: User): Empty`
-           - *Requires:* `step` exists; no completion date; `SharedGoal` is active.
-Either user may remove a step.
+           - *Requires:* `step` exists; no completion date; `SharedGoal` is active. `user` must be a member of the shared goal's users.
            - *Effects:* Deletes the step from storage.
        - `closeSharedGoal(sharedGoal: SharedGoal, user: User): Empty`
-           - *Requires:* `sharedGoal` exists and is active.
-Either user may close the goal.
+           - *Requires:* `sharedGoal` exists and is active. `user` must be a member of the shared goal's users.
            - *Effects:* Sets `isActive` of the shared goal to `false`.
        - `setInitialized(sharedGoals: SharedGoals, isInitialized: Boolean): Empty`
            - *Effects:* Sets the `isInitialized` flag of the shared goal instance (for both partners) to the provided value (`true` or `false`).
+   - **Queries:**
+       - `_getSharedGoals(users: Set<User>, isActive?: Boolean): (sharedGoal: {id: SharedGoal, description: String, isActive: Boolean})[]`
+           - *Effects:* If isActive is specified, returns only shared goals for the user group with that active status.
+If not specified, returns all shared goals (active and inactive) for the user group.
+       - `_getSharedGoalById(users: Set<User>, sharedGoalId: SharedGoal): (sharedGoal: {id: SharedGoal, description: String, isActive: Boolean})?`
+           - *Effects:* Returns the shared goal with the given id for the user group, or null if not found.
+       - `_getSharedSteps(sharedGoal: SharedGoal): (step: {id: SharedStep, description: String, start: Date, completion: Date?})[]`
+           - *Effects:* Returns all steps for the given shared goal.
    - **Notes:**
     - Assuming that for the actions other than setInitialized, the SharedGoals instance being initialized would also be required.
-Initialized essentially just means if the shared goals feature is now active for the partners
+Initialized essentially just means if the shared goals feature is now active for the group of users
-       - We are going to allow LLM generation and manual creation of steps
+    - We are allowing for LLM generation and manual creation of steps

 - **MilestoneMap** [User, User]
    - **Purpose:** Provide a private, shared map using Google Maps API for two running partners to commemorate milestones by dropping pins at specific locations with captions and optionally uploading photos.